TeamGloomy/TeamGloomy.github.io/pages/mydoc/mydoc_gtr_connected_wifi.md

 ## Overview

 The GTR is an STM32F407ZGT6 based board.

 ## Firmware File

 Choose the correct corresponding firmware (firmware-stm43f4-esp8266wifi.bin) from [here](https://github.com/gloomyandy/RepRapFirmware/releases).
 Remember to rename it to firmware.bin.
-Put it in the root of the SD card.
+Put it in the root of a FAT32 formatted SD card.

 ## Wifi